horizonpedia/datamine_exporter/README.md

 ```
 cargo run
 ```
-If you want to download the images as well, execute:
+If you want to include the images in the download, execute:

 ```
 cargo run -- --dl-images